 - Dominate organizational development, technology, teamwork and agile leadership skills and hacks for fundraising excellence;

-- Have produced marketing materials to sell your ideas to social good purchasers;
+- Acquire marketing materials to sell your ideas to social good purchasers;

-- Have the skills and mindset to cultivate, grow and retain strong relationships with funders, investors and partners; and
+- Obtain the skills and mindset to cultivate, grow and retain strong relationships with funders, investors and partners; and

 - Cultivate a global network of changemakers to refer to during the course and into the future.